Why Your Content Isn’t Showing Up in AI and How to Fix It

 AI searches for your brand all over the internet

-Track What Gets Cited
+Step 4: Track What Gets Cited

-Tools like Profound and Otterly help you:
+Platforms like Profound and Otterly help you:

 According to research from NP Digital, websites see rising traffic from ChatGPT and other AI engines

-How We Apply This at Stateshift
+How We Apply GEO at Stateshift

 At Stateshift, we coach tech companies on building trust with their audience, whether that’s developers, users, or community members.
 GEO is baked into our strategy work.